GabrielGosden/Polhemus_Viper_ROS_driver/README.md

 - Update rules to allow to run as non root

 # How to change the Viper settings
 Change Viper settings in the `launch/viper_settings.launch` file.
-The following settings are implemented to be changed in the launch file.
+The following settings are implemented to be changed using the launch file.
 - Hemisphere
 - FTT mode
 - Position units